singiamtel/showcord/README.md

 The client should always be:

 - Simple and easy to use
-- Safe (never manage any credentials, or put your account at risk)
+- Safe (it will never manage any credentials, or put your account at risk)
 - Compliant with Showdown's policies